 The Policy Statement and future drafts for consultation will be placed on the City Council website which can be found at www.gloucester.gov.uk.
-Letters will be sent to advise those considered to have an interest informing them of this and that hard copies can be obtained on request if necessary.
-In addition a press release will be made advising the public that the document is available for consultation.

-- 2.6 The objective of the licensing process is for a unified system of regulation to allow the sale and supply of alcohol, and the provision of regulated entertainment and late night refreshment, to be carried out in a way that promotes the licensing objectives.
+- 2.6 The Council will give appropriate weight to the views of consultees. - 2.7 The objective of the licensing process is for a unified system of regulation to allow the sale and supply of alcohol, and the provision of regulated entertainment and late night refreshment, to be carried out in a way that promotes the licensing objectives.
 The Licensing Authority's aim is to facilitate well-run and managed premises with licence holders displaying sensitivity to the impact of the premises on local residents.
-To this end, conditions attached to the various permissions granted under the Act will be focused on matters within the control of the individual licensees and others granted relevant permissions. - 2.7 Licensing law is not the primary mechanism for the general control of nuisance and anti social behaviour by individuals once they are away from the licensed premises and, therefore, beyond the direct control of the individual, club or business holding the licence, certificate or authorisation concerned.
+To this end, conditions attached to the various permissions granted under the Act will be focused on matters within the control of the individual licensees and others granted relevant permissions. - 2.8 Licensing law is not the primary mechanism for the general control of nuisance and anti social behaviour by individuals once they are away from the licensed premises and, therefore, beyond the direct control of the individual, club or business holding the licence, certificate or authorisation concerned.
 Nonetheless, it is a key aspect of such control and licensing law will always be part of a holistic approach to the management of the evening and night-time economy in town and city centres.
-Therefore, as a matter or policy the Licensing Authority expects every holder of their licence, certificate or permission to be responsible for minimising the impact of their activities and anti social behaviour by their patrons within the vicinity of their premises. - 2.8 The Licensing Authority's Policy is to create a safe and family-friendly environment within the District, particularly within the City Centre.
+Therefore, as a matter or policy the Licensing Authority expects every holder of their licence, certificate or permission to be responsible for minimising the impact of their activities and anti social behaviour by their patrons within the vicinity of their premises. - 2.9 The Licensing Authority's Policy is to create a safe and family-friendly environment within the District, particularly within the City Centre. - 2.10 The Licensing Authority is keen to promote the artistic and cultural life of the City and licensing will be approached with a view to encouraging new and innovative forms of public entertainment that are consistent with the licensing objectives.

-- 2.9 The Licensing Authority is keen to promote the artistic and cultural life of the City and licensing will be approached with a view to encouraging new and innovative forms of public entertainment that are consistent with the licensing objectives. - 2.10 When applications are considered by the Licensing Authority following receipt of relevant representations, they will be considered on their own merits.
+- 2.11 When applications are considered by the Licensing Authority following receipt of relevant representations, they will be considered on their own merits.
 The Licensing Authority will seek to balance the needs of the wider community, local community and commercial premises and activities, against the needs of those who may be adversely affected by the activities.
 The views of vocal minorities will not usually predominate over the general interests of the community.
-Where it is necessary to depart from the national guidance, either in this policy or at any other time, the Licensing Authority will give clear and sound reasons for doing so. - 2.11 The Licensing Authority will work in partnership with other local authorities, particularly in Gloucestershire, to ensure a consistent approach is taken to licensing matters whilst respecting the differing needs of the individual communities.
+Where it is necessary to depart from the national guidance, either in this policy or at any other time, the Licensing Authority will give clear and sound reasons for doing so. - 2.12 The Licensing Authority will work in partnership with other local authorities, particularly in Gloucestershire, to ensure a consistent approach is taken to licensing matters whilst respecting the differing needs of the individual communities.